 - After securing the mounting brackets to your vehicle, you are then ready to mount the light to the mounting brackets with the second set of screws.
 Remember to make a good strong connection, but don’t over tighten as this can lead to cracking.
 After you have secured everything, give the device a little shake to make sure it’s well connected.
 You don’t want it to fall off later while you are driving.

 - After mounting is completely finished, you are ready for wiring it.
+Please make sure if you have installed it in the tailgate area that it is 100% secure.
 Begin by connecting the light to your relay switch.
 Connect the red wire on the light to the red wire on the switch.
 Do the same for the black to black wires.
-You can either solder them together or use butt-connectors.
+You can either solder them together or use butt connectors.
 When finished, wrap the connections with electrical tape.
 Remember to route your wires away from high heat areas.

 - The next step is to connect the wires from the relay switch to your car’s battery.
 Remember to add a fuse between the switch and battery.
 In the event there is a power surge, it will pop the fuse rather than damage the product.
 The red goes to the positive terminal and the black to the negative terminal.